 - Height: Just below the ankle bone

-- Material: Canvas and Mesh
+- Material: 100% recycled canvas and mesh

-- Adjustment: Excellent/ Traditional laces
+- Adjustment: Excellent/traditional laces

-- What’s Cool About It: Versatility – water, travel, airport hours, other sports
+- What’s cool about it: Versatility – water, travel, airport hours, other sports

 Pros